Viewers says no, go away when ScoMo's on ACA

-Grimshaw did a very good job with ScoMo, far stronger than the dynamic duo on Today (Karl and Allison).
+Grimshaw did a very good job with Morrison, far stronger than the dynamic duo on Today (Karl Stefanovic and Allison Langdon).
 The PM is a guaranteed audience killer -- maybe he should go on Big Brother (579,000).

 Join the conversation